FindMySchool LogoFindMySchool

 Best suited to children who will benefit from structured routines, clear expectations, and a school that puts practical support around learning.
 For parents focused primarily on maximising attainment, it is worth comparing local options carefully and asking direct questions about how curriculum and assessment improvements are being embedded.

 The most recent Ofsted inspection (8 and 9 May 2024) rated the school Good, and described an inclusive ethos plus a broad, well-planned curriculum.
-The school’s 2024 Key Stage 2 results show 66% meeting the expected standard in reading, writing and maths, compared with an England average of 62%.
+The latest Key Stage 2 results show 60% meeting the expected standard in reading, writing and maths.

 Applications are made through Hampshire’s coordinated admissions process for infant to junior transfer.
 For September 2026 entry, Hampshire lists applications opening on 1 November 2025, the deadline as 15 January 2026, and offers issued on 16 April 2026.